Maurice Richardson: a conservative man

 AC/004/03/24/05 – Maurice Richardson, 1981-83

-In short, there are many elements of correlation, and significant contradictions.
+There are without doubt many elements of correlation between conservative aesthetics and Maurice’s work, though there are some notable deviations.
 For example, the everyday is often rejected by conservative aesthetics in favour of the idealised and sublime.
-Yet the everyday is celebrated throughout Maurice’s work.
-Yes, there are moments where Maurice arguably seeks to monumentalise the everyday, to elevate it to the sublime.
-However, more often than not, the world is presented at face value, a place where Maurice finds no shortage of beauty.
-At times, Maurice’s search for beauty and preservation of tradition result in kitsch representations, a pornography of nostalgia is undoubtedly evident, echoing elements of romantic nationalism.
-Yet he approaches St Helier’s changing townscape with the same curious pursuit of beauty whether he is photographing the new or the old.
+However, the everyday is celebrated throughout Maurice’s work, though much of Maurice’s everyday world was passing rapidly into history before his camera, a factor that seems influence his work.
+There are moments where Maurice undoubtedly seeks to monumentalise the everyday, to elevate it to the sublime.
+Though, more often than not, the world is presented at face value, a place where Maurice finds no shortage of beauty.
+At times, Maurice’s search for beauty and preservation of tradition result in kitsch representations, a pornography of nostalgia, echoing elements of romantic nationalism.
+Yet he appears to approach St Helier’s changing townscape with the same curious pursuit of beauty, whether he was photographing the new or the old.

 AC/004/01/36/04 – Maurice Richardson, 1975-77